C1ndyy/bidmarket/README.md

 <img src="https://bitmarket-assets.s3.amazonaws.com/bidmarket+ERD-v1.1.png" height="300px" width="320px" >

 ### Github Projects <a name="trello"></a>
-Github Projects was used to organize and manage the
+Github Projects was used to organize and manage the our progress during our daily stands ups [Github Projects]

 ## Contributors and Collaborators <a name="contributors"></a>
 #### Designers (roles):